jerrymarino/iCompleteMe/README.md

   Shift-TAB binding will not work because the console will not pass it to Vim.
   You can remap the keys; see the _[Options][]_ section below.

-Knowing a little bit about how YCM works internally will prevent confusion.
-YCM has several completion engines: an identifier-based completer that collects all of the identifiers in the current file and other files you visit (and your tags files) and searches them when you type (identifiers are put into per-filetype
+Knowing a little bit about how ICM works internally will prevent confusion.
+ICM has several completion engines: an identifier-based completer that collects all of the identifiers in the current file and other files you visit (and your tags files) and searches them when you type (identifiers are put into per-filetype